JA honors middle school essayists

-FORT WAYNE — Middle school students at schools in Northeast Indiana have showcased their future career dreams through an essay contest that earned them $100 awards and job shadow opportunities.
+FORT WAYNE — Middle school students at several area schools have showcased their future career dreams through an essay contest that earned them $100 awards and job shadow opportunities.

 A virtual ceremony will recognize middle school students with winning essays on Monday beginning at 6:30 p.m.
-Students will be honored at a virtual reception for their award-winning career essays.
-Parents, teachers and principals will join them remotely in celebration.
+Parents, teachers, and principals will join them remotely in celebration.

 High school students will be recognized in a virtual ceremony Tuesday.